Coalport Bone China

 Rose is truly a leading figure in the area of antique bone china.

-John Rose is more possibly significant, in my view, than names the public might associate with antique bone china such as Wegdwood or Doulton.
-Coalport bone china is legend.
+John Rose is more possibly significant, in my view, than names the public might associate with antique bone china such as Royal Doulton.
+Coalport is a very significant maker indeed.

 Wedgwood was a fantastic product developer and entrepreneur, but who very deliberately steered clear of porcelain and it's associated problems, and who died before bone china had even been invented.

-Doulton an entrepreneur who made his fortune from sewerage pipes.
+Doulton was an entrepreneur who made his fortune from sewerage pipes.

 Meantime, Turner and Rose were getting busy with marketing such fabulously beautiful patterns as 'Indian Tree' - one of the most famous of the early patterns - first produced in 1801.